jcu-eresearch/plone-user-doc/source/addedit.rst

 Follow the steps listed below to create a new content item.

 1. Navigate to the portal
-2. Make sure you are logged inClick the *my folder*  link on your personal bar.
-You should now see the contents of your folder with several tabs running across the top.\These tabs as well as the links to the right make up the Plone bar.Click the *Add new*  item menu, and you will see a list of document types that you can choose.
+2. Make sure you are logged in
+3. You should now see the Plone bar.
+4. Click the *Add new* item menu, and you will see a list of document types that you can choose.

 .. image:: images/add_new_menu.png
    :alt: Add new menu
    :align: center

-3. Choose the appropriate type of file from the drop-down menu.
+5. Choose the appropriate type of file from the drop-down menu.
-4. Fill in the form.
+6. Fill in the form.
 Only the fields with a red box are required.
-5. Click the Save button
+7. Click the Save button

 Editing existing content items